Exporting your character from Blender to a Game Engine is hard.

 While working with your Deform Rig, you may want to quickly enable or disable the connection to the Control Rig.
 These two buttons will allow you to do that with a single click.

 A collection of useful tools for advanced constraints and rig clean-up.
-Each tool is explained in videos and a written manual which you'll find in the product files.

 How much does Game Rig Tools cost? ($)